Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Methodology

-\edit{Because H\edit{S}-RRT requires collecting human trajectories and using human-visited states as seed nodes in its tree, H\edit{S}-RRT can only be run on an instantiation of a game where a human has played on,} limiting our ability to test different initial conditions or even slightly changed game configurations\edit{: we would need to collect a human trajectory in each version of an edited game}.
-To ensure that our agent can explore unseen environments we developed CA-RRT, which is a (behavioral) Clone-Assisted RRT searching algorithm.
-CA-RRT starts with collecting a set of human-created trajectories, \edit{once, to train a behavioral clone using the state-action pairs from those trajectories}.
-Before RRT runs on the environment, we use the behavior cloned policy to rollout for some number of timesteps similar to H\edit{S}-RRT \edit{and use the clone-collected trajectory of state-action pairs} to seed our search. \edit{Because CA-RRT produces its own trajectories, there is no reliance on a human operator to seed the search each time as is the case with H\edit{S}-RRT.
+CA-RRT starts with collecting a set of human-created trajectories. {We train a behavioral cloning policy using the first person state-action pairs from those trajectories}.
+Before RRT runs on the environment, we use the behavior cloned policy to rollout for some number of timesteps similar to H\edit{S}-RRT \edit{and use the clone-collected trajectory of state-action pairs} to seed our search {as seen on line $4$ of~\hyperref[algorithm1]{Algorithm 1}}. \edit{Because CA-RRT produces its own trajectories, there is no reliance on a human operator to seed the search each time as is the case with H\edit{S}-RRT.
 CA-RRT can therefore run with different initial configurations and on environments where the clone was not trained on at all, as it does not need a human player to collect trajectories after the initial training phase}.
 During RRT, the clone agent produces the action probabilities for every state which RRT uses as a prior to sample from.

 During evaluation of CA-RRT, we still wish to fully explore the range of game states, not simply the expected trajectory learned by the behavioral cloning training.
 Therefore, we use a Laplace smoothing over the action probability distribution, and the factor $\alpha$ increases after every step allowing the agent to choose actions more uniformly.